Baxos: Backing off for Robust and Efficient Consensus: Introduction

 \sys employs the same two-phase protocol core as Synod Paxos, but in contrast to Multi-Paxos, it uses REB instead of leader election to achieve lock-free termination.
 In \sys, every node can propose values and, when concurrent proposals collide, they \textit{back off} to avoid further collisions, an approach similar to CSMA in LANs~\cite{ziouva2002csma}.
 Replacing leader election with random exponential backoff is not trivial, however, due to its potential side effects such as (1) the \textit{capture effect}, where a single node can have an unfair share of a shared resource as well as (2) the impact on resilience to changing network delays and (3) scalability. \sys leverages a REB protocol that scales up to nine replicas while remaining resilient to changing network delays and minimizing the capture effect.

-\sys is the first attempt to prototype REB-based Synod Paxos and to systematically explore its properties.
-To evaluate the properties of \sys, we compare \sys against three other popular consensus algorithms: Multi-Paxos, Raft, and Mencius \cite{barcelona2008mencius}.
-We first analyze the performance of \sys under \textit{delayed view change attacks}, a class of targeted performance downgrade attacks in the wide area, and show that \sys, in such a situation, significantly outperforms Multi-Paxos, Raft, and Mencius by up to 185\% in throughput.
-Then, we explore the performance overhead of \sys under attack free synchronous network scenarios in the wide area, and show that it achieves a throughput of 26,000 requests per second which is comparable to the performance of Multi-Paxos and Raft (28,000 requests per second).
-Third, we analyze the uniformity of bandwidth utilization and show that \sys (standard deviation: 152) achieves a more uniform resource utilization across a set of consensus replicas than Multi-Paxos and Raft (standard deviation: 560).
-Finally we show that Baxos can scale upto nine nodes in the wide area.
+\sys is the first attempt to prototype REB-based Paxos and to systematically explore its properties.
+To evaluate the properties of \sys, we compare \sys against Multi-Paxos~\cite{lamport2001paxos} and Raft~\cite{ongaro2014search} .
+We first analyze the performance of \sys under \textit{delayed view change attacks}, a class of targeted performance downgrade attacks in the wide area, and show that \sys, in such a situation, significantly outperforms Multi-Paxos and Raft by up to 128\% in throughput.
+Then, we explore the performance overhead of \sys under attack free synchronous network scenarios in the wide-area, and show that it achieves a throughput of 17,500 requests per second in contrast to the 28,000 requests per second saturation throughput of Multi-Paxos and Raft.
+Third, we analyze the uniformity of bandwidth utilization and show that \sys achieves a more uniform resource utilization across a set of consensus replicas than Multi-Paxos and Raft.
+Finally we show that Baxos can scale up to nine nodes in the wide-area.

 To summarize, this paper makes the following contributions: \begin{enumerate}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item We explore the use of REB as a replacement for the leader election in consensus algorithms. \item We design and systematically develop a consensus algorithm by combining Synod Paxos and REB. \item We provide an experimental analysis of \sys performance under both adversarial and normal-case network conditions as well as a bandwidth resource utilization analysis. \end{enumerate}